 1. Disconnect the chassis from any power source.
-2. Select which one of the two low-profile PCI-E slots you need to use (depending on whether using a standard or UIO riser card).
-3. Remove the screws securing the PCI-E slot cover and slide the cover sideways to remove it.
-4. Insert the expansion card into the riser card.
-5. Simultaneously slide the expansion card's PCI-E slot bracket into the PCI-E slot and insert the riser card into the serverboard.
-6. Secure the bracket into the slot with the screws provided.
+2. Remove the screws securing the PCI-E slot cover and slide the cover sideways to remove it.
+3. Insert the expansion card into the riser card.
+4. Simultaneously slide the expansion card's PCI-E slot bracket into the PCI-E slot and insert the riser card into the serverboard.
+5. Secure the bracket into the slot with the screws provided.

-Installing Graphics (GPU) Cards
+Installing Graphics (GPU) and Coprocessor Cards

-The SC218G chassis supports four GPU cards, which are mounted in brackets to fit into the PCI-E 3.0 slots at the front of the chassis.
-NVIDIA Fermi M2090, Fermi M2075 and NVIDIA Kepler K10 GPUs are supported.
+The SC218G chassis supports six GPU cards, which are mounted in brackets to fit into the PCI-E 3.0 slots at the front and left rear of the chassis .
+NVIDIA Fermi M2090, Fermi M2075 and NVIDIA Kepler K20 GPUs are supported.
 The GPU cards may be preinstalled, the procedure below is provided for when a GPU card needs to be replaced.
-See NVIDIA's web site for more details on the K10 GPU specifications.
+See NVIDIA's web site for more details on the Tesla Fermi and K20 GPUs specifications